WeAreBorgResistanceIsFutile/codeMRI/codeMRI.MCP/README.md

 If neither command-line argument nor environment variable is set, the server will index the current working directory.

 ## Available Tools

+All 7 tools are fully implemented and available:

 ### find_references